-In 2020, Lake Michigan will be the focus of intense research and monitoring through the Cooperative Science Monitoring Initiative (CSMI), which brings together federal, state and university scientists each year on one of the Great Lakes.
+In 2020, Lake Michigan will be the focus of intense research and monitoring through the Cooperative Science and Monitoring Initiative (CSMI), which brings together federal, state and university scientists each year on one of the Great Lakes.
 In preparation for Lake Michigan’s next field year, scientists, resource managers and others came together in Milwaukee last fall to begin discussing priorities and defining critical information gaps.

 CSMI is a binational program organized through the U.S. Environmental Protection Agency Great Lakes National Program Office and Environment and Climate Change Canada.
 The International Joint Commission and Illinois-Indiana Sea Grant sponsored the October meeting.